eclipse-edc/IdentityHub/docs/developer/architecture/identity-api.security.md

   resources.
 Also referred to as: mgmt api
 - API Key: a secret string that is used to authenticate/authorize a request and that is typically sent in the HTTP header.
 Also referred to as: API token, API secret, credential
-- Super-user: service principal with pre-definted roles that grant elevated access permissions.
+- Super-user: service principal with pre-defined roles that grant elevated access permissions.
 Also referred to as: admin, root user

 ## 2. Requirements